 Two leading Palestinian-American intellectuals discuss their new books: Rashid Khalidi’s “The Iron Cage: The Story of the Palestinian Struggle for Statehood” and Ali Abunimah’s “One Country: A Bold Proposal to End the Israeli-Palestinian Impasse.”[includes rush transcript]

-We turn now to the latest from Israel and the Occupied Territories.
+AMY GOODMAN: We turn now to the latest from Israel and the Palestinian territories.
 But first, an unusual moment last night on American television.
-Appearing on CNN’s Larry King Live, former President Jimmy Carter fiercely critical of Israel’s occupation of the West Bank and Gaza Strip.
+Appearing on CNN’s Larry King Live, a former U.S. president and leading Middle East peacemaker fiercely critical of Israel’s occupation of the West Bank and Gaza.
 He was talking about his new book, “Palestine: Peace Not Apartheid” which is generating heavy controversy here in the United States.

-Jimmy Carter: I don’t know why not.
+JIMMY CARTER: I don’t know why not.
 You never hear anything about what is happening to the Palestinians by the Israelis.
 As a matter of fact it’s one of the worst cases of oppression that I know of now in the world.
-The Palestinian’s land has been taken away from them.
-They now have a encapsulating or an imprisonment wall being built around what’s left of the little tiny part of the holy land that is in the West Bank.
-In Gaza, from which Israel is now withdrawing.
-Gaza is surrounded by a high wall, there’s only two openings in it, one into Israel, which is mostly closed, the other into Egypt, the people there are encapsulated.
+The Palestinians’ land has been taken away from them.
+They now have an encapsulating or an imprisonment wall being built around what’s left of the little tiny part of the holy land that is in the West Bank.
+In Gaza, from which Israel is now withdrawing, Gaza is surrounded by a high wall.
+There’s only two openings in it—one into Israel, which is mostly closed, the other one into Egypt.
+The people there are encapsulated.
 And the deprivation of basic human rights among the Palestinians is really horrendous.
-And this is a fact, it’s known throughout the world.
-It is debated heavily, constantly in Israel.
-Every time I am there the debate is going on.
+And this is a fact.
+It’s known throughout the world.
+It’s debated heavily and constantly in Israel.
+Every time I’m there, the debate’s going on.
 It is not debated at all in this country.

-Carter’s comments come as Israeli Prime Minister Ehud Olmert gave a major speech Monday in which he said he was prepared to offer Palestinians concessions to make peace.
-Olmert said Israel would return parts of the West Bank towards the creation of the Palestinian state.
-He called on Palestinians to renounce violence, give up the right of the return, and accept a prisoner exchange for the captured Israeli soldier Gilad Shalit.
-Olmert’s comments marked the first time he has endorsed the idea of a prisoner exchange since Israel launched its attack on Gaza in June.
+Carter’s comments come as Israeli Prime Minister Ehud Olmert gave a major address Monday in which he said he was prepared to offer Palestinians concessions to make peace.
+Olmert said Israel would return parts of the West Bank towards the creation of a Palestinian state.
+He called on Palestinians to renounce violence, give up the right of return and accept a prisoner exchange for the captured Israeli soldier Gilad Shalit.
+Olmert’s comments marked the first time he’s endorsed the idea of a prisoner exchange since Israel launched its attack on Gaza in June.

 Olmert did not give new ideas on some of the most contentious issues, including Israeli settlements and the status of Jerusalem.
 But he said peace would be based on the Bush administration’s position that any new agreement would reflect the reality of Israel’s annexation of large parts of the West Bank for its settlements.

 Olmert’s speech comes one day after Israel pulled out of the Gaza Strip as part of a new ceasefire.
-Israel’s five-month offensive in Gaza has killed more than 400 Palestinians including at least 74 Palestinians under the age of 18.
-Fighting continues in the West Bank where Israeli forces arrested thirteen Palestinians overnight.
+Israel’s five-month offensive in Gaza has killed more than 400 Palestinians, including at least 74 under the age of 18.
+Fighting continues in the West Bank, where Israeli forces arrested 13 Palestinians overnight.

-AMY GOODMAN:Today, we’ll spend the rest of the program with two leading Palestinian-American voices.
-Both have new books on the Israel Palestine conflict.
-Joining me here in our firehouse studio, is Rashid Khalidi, He is the Edward Said Professor of Arab Studies and director of Middle East Studies Institute at the Columbia University.
-His new book is called The Iron Cage: the Story of the Palestinian Struggle for Statehood.
-We welcome you to Democracy Now!.
+Well, today we’ll spend the rest of the program with two leading Palestinian-American voices.
+Both have new books on the Israel-Palestine conflict.
+Joining me here in our firehouse studio is Rashid Khalidi.
+He’s the Edward Said Professor of Arab Studies and the director of the Middle East Studies Institute at Columbia University.
+His new book is called The Iron Cage: The Story of the Palestinian Struggle for Statehood.
+We welcome you to Democracy Now!

-AMY GOODMAN: Why do you think that is, the Democratic Party?
+AMY GOODMAN: Why—why do you think that is, the Democratic Party?

 AMY GOODMAN: Who?